caktus/guidebook/docs/developer-onboarding/aws-vault.md

 ```

 * If you are switching profiles, make sure to run `unset AWS_VAULT` before running `aws-vault exec <role_profile>`.
-* If `AWS_VAULT` is not set then you can assume what ever mfa-enabled profile you would like.
+* If `AWS_VAULT` is not set then you can assume whichever mfa-enabled profile you would like.

 7. Caktus CI/CD Pipeline

-AWS Vault does not replace the need to set `AWS_PROFILE` as well when running manual deployments or ansible scripts locally.
+AWS Vault does not replace the need to set `AWS_PROFILE` when running manual deployments, ansible scripts, or developing locally.
-Make sure to `export AWS_PROFILE` when deploying resources.
+Make sure to `export AWS_PROFILE` when deploying/scripting resources.